harnen/p2p-service-discovery/doc/report_m1/report.md

 ## Discovered registrations distribution per topic

+In these figures we can observe the distribution of advertising nodes discovered (and the discovery frequency shown in the size of the dots) comparing the new registration process (blue) and the previous one (orange).

 <p align="center">
   <img src="./imgs/registrant_distribution_logsnew.png" width="45%" />
   <img src="./imgs/registrant_distribution_logsold.png" width="45%" />
 </p>

 ## Ticket registrations placed per topic

+In this figure we can observe the registrations distribution in the 'registrar' nodes, comparing the new registration process (blue) and the previous one (orange).

 <p align="center">
   <img src="./imgs/registrations_registrar.png" width="45%" />